ceribe/advent-of-code/README.md

 This repository will contain my solutions for all years.
 Currently I'm in the process of merging separate repos into this one.

+Solutions in this repo prioritize readability and minimize the amount of time it takes to write them.
+So for example if I can solve a problem in 5min using bruteforce or some hack I will do it instead of spending 2h writing a proper solution.
+That is why some solutions are less than optimal and when run may require more time.
+The only reason why I would do this is the fact that I only need the program to run once.
+I'll most likely never run it again so execution speed does not matter.
+Despite that I like when my code is clean and readable so I try to keep it as such.

+Difficulty is ranked from 0 to 10 where 0 is the easiest year and 10 is the hardest one.

 | Year | Status    | Language                                                                                        | Difficulty |
 | ---- | --------- | ----------------------------------------------------------------------------------------------- | ---------- |
 | 2015 | 50 :star: | <img alt="JavaScript" src="https://img.shields.io/badge/JavaScript-444444.svg?logo=javascript"> | 0          |